-This section contains instructions for adding Novell DNS/DHCP services either after or during your NetWare installation.
+You can add Novell DNS/DHCP services either during or after the NetWare installation.

-Adding Novell DNS/DHCP Services during the NetWare 6.0 installation: Do the following to add Novell DNS/DHCP Services during the Netware installation:
+Adding Novell DNS/DHCP Services during the NetWare 6.0 installation: Do the following to add Novell DNS/DHCP Services during the NetWare installation:

 - 1. From the Installation Options window, select Custom. - 2.
 From the Components window, select the Novell DNS/DHCP Services check box. - 3.
 Follow the on-screen instructions to complete the NetWare installation.